francoisgeorgy/BS2-Web/README.md

 This application requires a browser that support the [Web MIDI API](http://webaudio.github.io/web-midi-api/).

 Currently, only Chrome 43+ and Opera 44+ support this standard.
-This app will therefore _not_ works in Firefox, Safari or IE.
+This app will therefore _not_ work in Firefox, Safari or IE.

 Still under active development.
 Feel free to log bugs/issues.

-### Limitations

-- Can only be used with one Bass Station II at a time.

 # How to use